adam0215/dodo-lang/README.md

 1. Ability to pick a character in a string by index.
 1. Ability to quickly get the last element of an array or string by using index -1.
 1. Ability to run .dodo files using the -f <filename> flag.
+1. Ability to call built in function on objects using dot syntax.
 1. A typeof() function.
 1. A preliminary debug() print function.